openshift/enhancements/README.md

 definition of OpenShift in some way, add a new required dependency, or change the way customers are supported.
 Use your best judgement to determine the level of approval needed.
-If you’re not sure, ask a staff engineer to help find a good approver.
+If you’re not sure, ask a staff engineer to help find a good approver by posting in `#forum-arch` on the CoreOS Slack server and tagging `@aos-staff-engineers`.

 The set of reviewers for an enhancement proposal can be anyone that has an interest in this work or the expertise to provide a useful